 Environments

-Each feature flag that you create has its own set of targeting rules in each environment making it easy to define different targeting rules in your staging and production environments.
-This allows you to quickly change the targeting rules for a specific feature flag for quality testing on your staging environment with confidence that the feature flag is not enabled for users on your production environments.
+Each feature flag that you create has its own set of targeting rules in each environment, allowing you to define different targeting rules in your staging and production environments.
+For example, you can change the targeting rules for a specific feature flag for quality testing on your staging environment with confidence that the feature flag is not enabled for users on your production environment.

 Manage environments

-Every feature flag should go through all your team's environments (dev, test, & production).
+- Every feature flag should go through all your team's environments (dev, test, staging, and production).
 Skipping directly to production can lead to bugs showing up directly in production that you might otherwise uncover earlier.

-For any pre-production environments, our guidance is to keep it simple - focus on simple on/off instead of creating complex targeting plans.
-For most companies, pre-production environments often have dummy data and just a few hundred customers, and is most often used for testing.
+- For any pre-production environments, our guidance is to keep it simple; focus on simple on/off instead of creating complex targeting plans.
+For most organizations, pre-production environments often have dummy data and just a few hundred customers, and is most often used for testing.

-You don't necessarily need to see metrics in pre-production environments - unless, for example, you're doing a performance test.
+- You don't necessarily need to see metrics in pre-production environments unless, say for example, you're conducting a performance test.

-We're cognizant that many companies have their own unique requirements and Harness is always happy to help define an approach that will work best for you.
+We're cognizant that many organizations have their own unique requirements and Harness is always happy to help define an approach that will work best for you.

 Navigate environments